Scalable Generation and Validation of Isomorphic Physics Problems with GenAI: Isomorphic Problem Generation

+We illustrate the problem generation framework using problem bank \textit{3-3}, which focuses on angled forces with kinetic friction.

 \textbf{Problem Template:} An object is pushed or pulled by a single angled force across a rough surface at constant velocity.
-Students calculate the mass, force, or coefficient of kinetic friction.
+Students are asked to calculate either the mass, force, or coefficient of kinetic friction in different problem versions.